pddigital/docker-node-two-apis-test/readme.md

 # Purpose
 Here I'm demonstrating how to use Docker with Next.js - and use an external API in a seperate container.
-I also added Redis and Nodemon to demonstrate their use in this setup.
+I also added PM2,  Redis,  and Nodemon to demonstrate their use in this setup.

 # Create a Network:
 ```sh